marcodemattia/Sockets/README.md

 - TCPClient can listen to the TCP modes (-m 2 and -m 3);
 - UDPClient can listen to the UDP singlecast mode (-m 1);
 - MulticastClient can listen to the UDP multicast mode (-m 0).
+Run the clients without any option to get a message explaining the input parameters.